 - Old septic tank in need of replacement

 Approximate cost: $20,000

-Key Partners (Public and Private): Kettle Moraine Lutheran High School, Toyota TAPESTRY, and Wisconsin Focus on Energy
+Key partners: Kettle Moraine Lutheran High School, Toyota TAPESTRY, and Wisconsin Focus on Energy

 Types of jobs created: Construction workers, truck drivers, heavy equipment operators, biology teachers, environmental engineers, and general laborers

 By using an engineered wetland to treat wastewater, the Kettle Moraine Lutheran High School has improved water quality and increased community understanding of the importance of wetland ecosystems.
 The wetland has also created a space on campus for waterfowl, amphibians, and even beavers to live.
 In 2012, they upgraded their system by adding a vertical flow wetland, which allows already treated water to percolate through sand and plants to be further cleaned.
 About 10 percent of this water is redirected for further treatment, decreasing the likelihood that excess nutrients will find their way into the Great Lakes.
 The filtration system works so well that in about 25 years the water filtered by this wetland would be drinkable.